psychemedia/island-storynotes/piedPiperNewtown/piedPiperOfNewtown.md

 > I remarked, " Is it not very curious that these names should be still known after the houses have so long disappeared?'
 >
->" It is," he said, " very unusual ; but perhaps it may be accounted for by the fact of a singular legend relating to it being still rife among the neighbouring inhabitants.
+>" It is," he said, " very unusual; but perhaps it may be accounted for by the fact of a singular legend relating to it being still rife among the neighbouring inhabitants.
 If you will attend, I will relate it to you."

 And thus are we introduced to the story of *The Pied Piper of Newtown*.